Roe v. Wade: Settled Law Or Bad Precedent? States Prep For An Overturn

 But many legal scholars say the court is far more likely to rule narrowly in the case than to use it to overturn Roe and/or Casey, because that's what the Supreme Court tends to do.

-Still, even if the court does not overturn Roe, it might do something that could hasten Roe's demise: uphold the Louisiana law by ruling that abortion providers cannot sue on behalf of their patients, something the state of Louisiana is urging it to do.
+Still, even if the court does not overturn Roe, it might do something that could hasten Roe's demise: Uphold the Louisiana law by ruling that abortion providers cannot sue on behalf of their patients, something the state of Louisiana is urging it to do.
 That would make it much more difficult to challenge state abortion restrictions because only women seeking abortions would be able to challenge those laws in court.
 Many pregnant women seeking abortions don't want to go to the additional trouble of becoming part of a highly public lawsuit that could take years.

 Article continues after sponsor message